openedx-unsupported/devstack/README.rst

 .. code:: sh

    ...
    cwd = os.getcwdu()
    OSError: [Errno 2] No such file or directory
    make: *** [dev.provision.run] Error 1

+This issue can be worked around, but there's no guaranteed method to do so.
-Everyone who has seen this has gotten past it, but we don't have a surefire way to do so.
-Rebooting and restarting Docker do *not* seem to correct the issue.
+Rebooting and restarting Docker does *not* seem to correct the issue.
 It may be an issue that is exacerbated by our use of sync (which typically speeds up the provisioning process on Mac), so you can try the following: